ekgibbons/engr2240-mass-tracker/README.md

   -i INPUT_DIRECTORY, --input_directory INPUT_DIRECTORY
                         directory of tiff images
   -o OUTPUT_FILE, --output_file OUTPUT_FILE
-                        output text file with time stamps and locations -t SAMPLE_PERIOD, --sample_period SAMPLE_PERIOD
+                        output text file with time stamps and locations (default is 'locations.txt') -s TAG_SIZE, --tag_size TAG_SIZE
+                        size of AprilTag vertically in mm -t SAMPLE_PERIOD, --sample_period SAMPLE_PERIOD
-                        time between image frames in seconds (default is 0.04 s --tag_size TAG_SIZE   size of AprilTag vertically in mm (default is 20 mm)
+                        time between image frames in seconds (default is 0.04 s)
 ```
 Most of the arguments are optional have a default value if you ommit them.
 The exception is the `--input_directory` option.